Mark-Dou/AIGIDetectionBenchmark/README.md

 ## 🏛 **Model Zoo**
 The **Model Zoo** provides pre-trained models for download:
 - **Baseline Detection Models**: Models trained on fixed datasets.
+- **Re-implemented Models**: We also re-implemented the FatFormer, NPR and SAFE using their official code.

 All pre-trained model weights can be accessed [here](#).